-The All-Weather Championships offer the very best of British All-Weather racing and consist of over 150 fixtures incorporating over 1,500 flat races running from Thursday 27 October 2016 – Good Friday, 14 April 2017 at Kempton Park, Lingfield Park Resort, Newcastle, Southwell, Wolverhampton and Chelmsford City racecourses.
+The All-Weather Championships offer the very best of British All-Weather racing and consist of over 150 fixtures incorporating all the flat races running from Tuesday 24 October 2017 – Good Friday, 30 March 2018 at Kempton Park, Lingfield Park Resort, Newcastle, Southwell, Wolverhampton and Chelmsford City racecourses.

-The Championships will celebrate its own stars by hosting the third All-Weather Championships Finals Day at Lingfield Park Resort in Surrey, England on Good Friday, 14 April.
+The Championships will celebrate its own stars by hosting the third All-Weather Championships Finals Day at Lingfield Park Resort in Surrey, England on Good Friday, 30 March.
 The culmination of a great season of All-Weather racing, with £1million total prize fund on offer, Championships Finals Day is the richest All-Weather racecard staged in Europe as well as one of the richest racedays in the UK.
+In 2017, Newcastle hosted a high quality All-Weather fixture worth £250,000 in total prize-money, with Bath also holding a £175,000 raceday too.

 All-Weather racing dominates about a fifth of the British fixture list and top trainers, leading owners and the best jockeys have supported All-Weather racing since its inception over two decades ago.